brooklynrail/brooklynrail-platform/content/people/chia-lun-chang.md

 name: Chia-Lun Chang
 first_name: Chia-Lun
 last_name: Chang
-short_bio: "Chia-Lun Chang is the author of One Day We Become Whites (No, Dear/Small Anchor Press, 2016).
-Recent work appears in Poetry Society of America, Pinwheel, Apogee, Sink Review, Poetry Project, Brooklyn Poets, and Asiya Wadud: Echo Exhibit.
-She has received support from Jerome Hill Artist Fellowship, Lower Manhattan Cultural Council, Tofte Lake Center, Vermont Studio Center, and Poets House.
-Chia-Lun teaches contemporary Taiwanese poetry at the Brooklyn Public Library and writes for chatbots.
-Born and raised in New Taipei City, Taiwan, she lives in New York City. "
+short_bio: Chia-Lun Chang is the author of _Prescribee_ (2022), winner of the Nightboat Poetry Prize, and two chapbooks, _An Alien Well-Tamed_ and _One Day We Become Whites_.
+She has received support from Jerome Foundation, Vermont Studio Center, Tofte Lake Center, Poets House, and Lower Manhattan Cultural Council among others.
+Chia-Lun teaches contemporary Taiwanese poetry and fiction at the Brooklyn Public Library.
+Born and raised in New Taipei City, Taiwan, she lives in Brooklyn.
 portraits:
-  - media: 2020/12/chia-lun-chang
+  - media: 2022/11/chia-lun-chang
 website: https://www.chialunchang.com
 ---